Armstrong Number in Java: Methods & Examples

 How to Check Armstrong Numbers in Java

 There are multiple ways to check if a number is an Armstrong number in Java.
-Here, we will discuss the naive approach, the advanced approach using strings, and how to implement it using loops and recursion.
+This section discusses the naive approach, the advanced approach using strings, and implementations using loops and recursion.

 Using a Naive Approach